 Root Cellars and Crawl Spaces

 Root cellars and crawl spaces can be a lifesaver, however; high moisture levels can damage some items.
 One of my friends reported that storing items in sturdy plastic totes did a great job of protecting the contents from moisture and rodents in her root cellar.

 These photos show the food storage we kept in the crawl space in our previous home.
 The floor was concrete, but the ceiling was quite low and we were able to take advantage of a lot of storage space.

 Buried Chest Freezer or Barrel or Window Well

-  If advanced creativity is required, you may consider burying on old chest

-  freezer or water tight barrel to store your precious supplies.
-Basement window

-  wells can also be utilized for storage by securing a board over the top.
-These

-  storage spaces are best used for fruit and vegetable storage, but have potential

-  in other scenarios.
+If advanced creativity is required, you may consider burying an old chest freezer or water-tight barrel to store your precious supplies.
+Basement window wells can also be utilized for storage by securing a board over the top.
+These storage spaces are best used for fruit and vegetable storage but have potential in other scenarios.

 Moisture and rodents are your biggest enemy so be sure to compensate for that.

-  We buried a freezer we use as a root cellar to store our potatoes through the
+We buried a freezer we use as a root cellar to store our potatoes through the winter.

-  winter.
 It does a fantastic job.

 Our friends have placed shelving units in an unused bathroom to store winter squash in.
 They leave a small window in the bathroom slightly open and have had fantastic results storing winter squash for well over a year.

 The photos below show our ventilated buried freezer, crates in a covered window well, a metal barrel with drainage holes (beet storage), a plastic barrel with drainage holes (potato storage), and a converted basement bathroom for storing winter squash.
 Each of these is a unique type of root cellar designed to extend the life of crops through the winter.